MonadStarter/cult-monad-hackathon/TechnicalDoc.md

    - Creator receives a portion of fees
    - Platform receives a portion
    - Other token holders may receive a portion
-4. Remaining ETH goes to bonding curve reserve or liquidity pool
+4. Remaining MON goes to bonding curve reserve or liquidity pool
 5. Tokens are minted or transferred to the buyer
 6. Events are emitted and captured by indexer